ichsankurnia/moovie-time/README.md

 In the project directory, you can run:

+### `npm install`

+The first thing you need to `install` all dependencies/libraries to run this project.
+By going to the root of the project and typing `npm install` in the terminal.

 ### `npm start`

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:1309](http://localhost:1309) to view it in the browser.

 The page will reload if you make edits.\
 You will also see any lint errors in the console.